 It is a species of principal importance under Section 41 of the NERC Act (2006).and a Biodiversity 2020 priority species

-As a Section 41 species under the NERC Act (2006), White-clawed Crayfish need to be taken into consideration by any public body in managing their estate.
+As a Section 41 species under the NERC Act (2006), White-clawed Crayfish are to be taken into consideration by public bodies in managing their estate.

 Local surveys have shown a continued decline in the numbers of White-clawed Crayfish and loss from streams where they were previously.
 Signal Crayfish continue to extend their range.